 The gynecological services that we offer at Stony Brook Women’s Health include treatment and prevention of disorders, as well as overall health of the female reproductive system.
 These are some of the most common female health issues that we regularly treat:

 - Abnormal bleeding

 - Irregular periods and vaginal discharges

 - Benign and cancerous conditions

-Gynecological services at Stony Brook Women’s Health includes treatment and prevention of disorders, as well as overall health of the female reproductive system.
-This includes such things as abnormal bleeding, vaginal or bladder infections, breast problems, pelvic pain, irregular periods, vaginal skin disorders, benign and cancerous conditions, infertility and a host of other disorders.
-In addition to treating problems, gynecologists also provide preventive or “well-woman care.”
+In addition to treating medical conditions, gynecologists also provide preventive or “well-woman care”, to help women understand, prevent and identify potential issues.
 This includes such topics as contraception, sexual counseling, menopause management, vaccinations, ordering mammography, STD screening, and annual cancer screening, including Pap tests.
-Our office treats any and all of these conditions.
-Our receptionists will be happy to schedule an appointment.
+Our office treats any and all of these conditions, and will be happy to schedule an appointment.